JhonnyValdivieso/suricata-ids-rule-tuning/README.md

 - **Threshold engineering:** Understood the practical difference between `threshold: type limit`, `detection_filter`, and `threshold: type both` — and discovered first-hand the notification blind spot that thresholds create.
 - **Signature evasion:** Proved empirically that a `within:` byte-window is evadable by padding, and hardened the rule to match the pattern family instead.
 - **Verification over execution:** Built a test suite that reads `eve.json` by byte offset from inside the container, with positive and negative cases, rather than trusting that "the attack ran."
+- **Unverifiable is not the same as passing:** The suite distinguishes `PASS` / `FAIL` / `ERROR`, so a dead sensor, an attack command that never ran, or a truncated log can never be mistaken for a clean result — the single most important property a detection test can have.
 - **Infrastructure reproducibility:** Diagnosed a non-deterministic bridge name down to Docker's network-ID hashing and pinned it, making the lab reproducible for anyone who clones it.
 - **Threat Intelligence Mapping:** Tagged signatures with MITRE ATT&CK techniques (T1046, T1190) for SOC-standard triage.

 ## Known Limitations

+- **All three SQLi rules match the normalized `http.uri` buffer only.** Injection delivered in a POST body is not inspected and will not alert — which includes the most common real-world shape of the auth-bypass case (a login form).
+Covering it means adding `http.request_body` and raising `request-body-limit` in `suricata.yaml`; it is out of scope here but it is the single biggest coverage gap in the ruleset.
 - The tautology rule (1000004) requires a quote marker, so quote-less tautologies in numeric fields are not caught.
 The blind time-based rule (1000005) is signature-based, so obfuscated delay primitives (nested queries, heavy joins) slip through.
+- Signature overlap is documented, not eliminated: a payload such as `1' OR SLEEP(5)--` legitimately trips both 1000004 and 1000005, producing two alerts for one request.
+The suite reports the overlap rather than hiding it.
+- The attacker image pins its Alpine base but not the individual package versions, so images built at different times may not be byte-identical.
 - No error-based or out-of-band SQLi coverage; out-of-band detection would require monitoring outbound DNS from the victim.
 - The suite's malformed-JSON handling counts and reports dropped lines, but silent line-dropping is itself a log-evasion vector a production pipeline should alert on.
 - The SYN rule handles ECN via `flags:S,12`, but the suite does not generate ECN traffic to prove that path.